IcedFrisby/IcedFrisby/API.md

     .toss()
 ```

-In this above example, the first request would wait 2000ms for a response (the default), then the first retry would begin 250ms later, allow another 2000ms for this to perhaps complete, then wait 500ms (2 x 250ms) before beginning the second retry.
+In this above example, this makes two retries, for a total of three attempts, waiting 250 ms between them.
+For each attempt, the timeout resets to 5000 ms (the default).

 ### baseUri(uri)